Do I Need Seamless Gutters Around My Entire House?

 Damaging landscaping or washing away mulch

 Partial gutter systems often lead to expensive repairs right where the protection stops.
-Thus, having seamless gutters around your entire home can be more cost effective in the long run.
+Having seamless gutters around your entire home is almost always more cost effective in the long run.

 Why Do Builders Only Install Partial Gutters?

 It usually comes down to cost.
-Builders often install the minimum needed to pass inspection or enhance curb appeal.
-But because you only have seamless gutters on the sides of your home, it leaves your home vulnerable to damage in those areas, especially where wind-driven rain hits.
+Builders often install the minimum needed to pass inspection or enhance curb appeal on the sides of the home most visible from the street.
+But leaving the other sides uncovered leaves your home vulnerable to damage, especially where wind-driven rain hits.

 What's the Solution?

-A seamless gutter system around your house, designed with your roofline, landscaping, and drainage in mind.
-At Texas Gutter Guys, we inspect all angles literally and build seamless systems that protect your home year-round.
+A seamless gutter system around your entire house, designed around your roofline, landscaping, and drainage in mind.
+At Texas Gutter Guys, we inspect all angles (literally) and build seamless systems that protect your home year-round, not just the sides that were easiest to cover during construction.

-If you have already invested in gutters, protect the rest of your home the same way.
-Don’t let one exposed edge be the weak link!
+If you've already invested in gutters on part of your home, protect the rest of it the same way.
+Don't let one exposed edge be the weak link.